largeapp/Brain-Image-Analysis/README.md

 # Brain-Image-Analysis
-Paper list and resources on brain image (e. g. fMRI ) analysis.
+Paper list and resources on brain image (e. g. fMRI and sMRI) analysis.

 Contributed by Jinlong Hu, Yuezhen Kuang and Lijie Cao.